thought-driven/bummr/README.md

 - Finds all your outdated gems
 - Updates them each individually, using `bundle update --source #{gemname}`
 - Commits each gem update separately, with a commit message like:
+- Options:
+  - `--all` to include indirect dependencies (`bummr` defaults to direct dependencies only)

 `Update gemname from 0.0.1 to 0.0.2`